Image Slider

 Box of wasabi from a wasabi farm in Shizuoka

-In Japan or Japanese food restaurants, “wasabi” is widely available.
-But actually, if you think you’ve tried wasabi before, the chances are that in fact, you haven’t!
-Many people who have only eaten “wasabi” outside of Japan have probably only had imitation or fake wasabi.
+“Wasabi” is almost always available in a Japanese restaurant.
+But even if you think you’ve tried wasabi before, chances are that you in fact haven’t!
+Many people who have only eaten wasabi outside of Japan have likely only had an imitation of it.

 As the plant can only be grown in very specific environments, wasabi is one of the most expensive crops in the world.
 This is why a lot of people outside of Japan may have never actually tasted real wasabi before.